Bento Box Block

 To Bento Box Block Rotary Cutting Guide PDF download

-1. Cut both fabrics into 2" wide strips
+1. Cut both of your chosen fabrics into 2" wide strips.

-2. Cut two 5" long pieces from each color.
-I have labeled these 'A' in the BOM handout.
+2. Cut two 5" long pieces from each color fabric.
+These pieces are labeled as 'A' within the block's downloadable handout.

-6. Follow the piecing diagram in the BOM sheet to assemble the block.
+6. Follow the piecing instructions illustrated in the block's handout to assemble your block.

 My Amazon ads are my affiliate links.
 Thank you.